ankitakhot92/data-structure-in-java/Trees/README.md

 Q-10 (Next larger element) Given a generic tree and an integer n.
 Find and return the node with next larger element in the Tree i.e. find a node with value just greater than n.
 Return NULL if no node is present with value greater than n.

 Q-11 (Count leaf Nodes) Given a generic tree, count and return the number of leaf nodes present in the given tree.

+Q-12 (Replace node with depth) In a given Generic Tree, replace each node with its depth value.
+You need to just update the data of each node, no need to return or print anything.